psaikido/hugle.uk/pages/prose/Thesium/160-rapprochement.md

 greed, hatred and delusion to take charge."

 The dream faded and slowly he felt the return of the reclining chair and the diamonds of blue lights.
-They retreated from around his head and he lurched forwards with his head in his hands, sobbing and sobbing uncontrollably.
+As they retreated from around his head he lurched forwards with his head in his hands, sobbing and sobbing uncontrollably.

 The High Neem put his hand gently on his shoulder.